gregcaporaso/open-van/book/vent-fan.md

 ---
 name: alignment-1
 ---
 Aligning the roof adapter to the pilot holes.
-My [DeWalt 20V jigsaw](https://amzn.to/3rKNuW8) might be the single favorite tool that I own.
+My 20V jigsaw (battery powered) worked great for this - love that tool!
 ```

 I traced the inside of the adapter with a Sharpie to make my guidelines for cutting.
 I then removed the roof adapter and cut the hole where I had traced with a jigsaw.
 Unfortunately I don't have a picture of this before cutting.